drtonyr/carbonTaxBackstop/docs/README.md

  | mean | 27412 | 21.5 | 4296 | 2038 | 10740 | 5096 |

 Looking at decile 1 we see that the Universal Income is set to exactly match the carbon tax.
 Deciles higher than this benefit finacially, those lower fund decarbonisation.
+The numbers in this table still don't reflect the change in expenditure due to price changes.

 ### Income elasticity of demand